Topological entropy of stationary three-dimensional turbulence: Conclusion

 \section{Conclusion}

 In this work we provide a theory to calculate the topological entropy under the Eulerian framework in a 3D setting.
-Our calculation does not recourse to free parameters and is seen to be in good agreement with numerical simulations of inertial turbulence over two decades of Re.
+The result is in reasonable agreement with the Lagrangian measure directly obtained from numerical simulations of inertial turbulence, over two decades of Re.
 We eliminate the need for Lagrangian tracking of tracers advected by chaotic flows and provide a simple Eulerian formulation that is easily amenable in experiments.
-There is considerable utility of our work to experimental turbulence as the topological entropy provides an effective measure of mixing and flow complexity by quantifying the exponential growth of material lines.
-It is a global measure unlike the Lyapunov exponent which requires the trajectories to remain closer than the linear scale of the flow \textemdash a condition impractical to maintain in turbulent flows.
-Within the domain of industrial flows, our results may apply to pharmaceutical manufacturing \cite{crouter2019methods, ebrahimi2019application}, fuel mixing in combustion chambers \cite{zoby2011turbulent} and even coolant mixing in nuclear reactors \cite{li2021cfd} that are inherently three-dimensional.
-Extending to geophysical systems, our results may apply to oceanic and atmospheric flows when vertical shear is high, provided convergent and localized sub-mesoscale processes are not significant.
+Our theory does not require free parameters to be fitted against experimental data and therefore constitute a demonstration of the principle governing the deformation of a fluid material line.
+This lends considerable utility to experimental turbulence as the topological entropy can be computed directly from the local properties of the flow.
+The result is a global measure of complexity unlike the Lyapunov exponent which requires the trajectories to remain much closer than the linear scale of the flow \textemdash a condition impractical to maintain in turbulence.
+Within the domain of industrial flows, our results may apply to pharmaceutical manufacturing \cite{crouter2019methods, ebrahimi2019application}, fuel mixing in combustion chambers \cite{zoby2011turbulent} and even coolant mixing in nuclear reactors \cite{li2021cfd}.
+Extending to geophysical systems, our results may apply to oceanic and atmospheric flows when vertical shear is high and localized sub-mesoscale processes are not significant.
 In such cases, our 3D calculations can be used for accurately determining the topological entropy.
-This is particularly relevant in mesoscale turbulence that is often characterized by length scales of $\mathcal{O}(10 - 100 \text{ km})$ and timescales of $\mathcal{O}(\text{weeks} )$ over which the assumptions of homogeneity and ergodicity generally hold.
-The strain-rate tensor will then dominate the dynamics of the flow and our theory should reliably capture the stretching of material lines \cite{srinivasan2023forward, charney1971geostrophic}.
-However, caution must be exercised to avoid factors such as topographic variations, island chains, internal waves and strong gradient fronts in oceanic flows that may render these assumptions invalid \cite{d2018ocean, jagannathan2021boundary, srinivasan2023forward}.
+This is particularly relevant in mesoscale turbulence that is often characterized by length scales of $\mathcal{O}(10 - 100 \text{ km})$ and timescales of $\mathcal{O}(\text{weeks} )$ over which the assumptions of homogeneity and ergodicity generally hold \cite{unpub-geophys-comm}.
+The strain-rate tensor will then dominate the dynamics of the flow and our theory should reliably capture the stretching of material lines \cite{srinivasan2023forward}.
+However, caution must be exercised to avoid factors such as seasonal and topographic variations, island chains, internal waves and strong gradient fronts in oceanic flows that may render these assumptions invalid \cite{d2018ocean, jagannathan2021boundary, srinivasan2023forward}.
 We believe our results reported here will significantly add to the current understanding of transport and mixing of passive tracers in 3D turbulent flows.